The Best Cell Phones for Seniors With Dementia, Tested and Reviewed

 The Jitterbug Flip2 is our favorite flip phone for seniors with dementia.
 If your loved one is used to a flip design and doesn’t want anything too advanced, the Flip2 is a great choice.
 It also has all of the same medical alert features as the Smart4.

-» Learn More: Jitterbug Flip2 review
+» Learn More: Jitterbug Flip2 Review

 For older adults who don’t like typing, Amazon Alexa is built into the phone.
 I could use the voice assistant to navigate the Flip2’s settings, ask about my battery life, send texts, and make calls.
-This is a great feature for those with dementia who might struggle to navigate their phone or forget how to pull up certain features.

 Lively’s Urgent Response button is what makes it one of the best cell phones for seniors.
 Similar to the Jitterbug Smart4, all I had to do was press the red Urgent Response button on the keypad to connect with Lively’s 24/7 monitoring center.
 This service is available only with Lively’s top-tier plans, so consider that when budgeting.
-Unlike the Jitterbug Smart4, the Flip2 doesn’t connect to the internet, so this phone is best for seniors who don’t plan to surf the web.
+Unlike the Jitterbug Smart4, the Flip2 doesn’t connect to the internet, so it’s best for seniors who don’t plan to surf the web.

 Pros & Cons:Pros About Jitterbug Flip2 from Lively